 You can win your husband without a word to avoid being a nagging wife (1 Peter 3:1-2).
+How?
 For the wife can win over the husband by being righteous.
-Read this chapter from Your Marriage God’s Way to learn more.
+Read or listen to this chapter from Your Marriage God’s Way to learn more.

 Table of Contents

 Through my ministry Living God’s Way, I put on marriage conferences across the country.
 In between sessions I’ll meet with people.
 They almost always ask me questions that are difficult to answer, and oftentimes they hope that I can help fix a problem they’ve been experiencing for years in a five-minute answer.

 For example, a wife will ask, “My husband won’t lead our family spiritually.
 What can I do to get him to pray and read the Bible with us?”
 If a woman married an unspiritual man, what are the chances that I can tell her something that will encourage him to be spiritual?